The hybrid Josephson rhombus: A superconducting element with tailored current-phase relation: Nonsinusoidal CPR and charge-4 e supercurrent

 We use the measured gate-voltage dependence of the individual switching currents of the four JJs to model the rhombus CPR, from which we calculate $I_\mathrm{SW}^{f=1/2}/I_\mathrm{SW}^{f=1}$ as a function of $V_2$ and $V_4$; see dashed red curve and inset in Fig.~\ref{f3}(c).
 The model reproduces $I_\mathrm{SW}^{f=1/2}/I_\mathrm{SW}^{f=1}\approx0.5$ at full balancing and the suppression of $I_\mathrm{SW}$ at $f=1/2$ for strong asymmetry within the arms.
 According to the model, the remaining supercurrent at $f=1/2$ is due to even harmonics, which interfere constructively at full frustration.
 This suggests that the finite supercurrent at $f=1/2$ originates from a dominant $\cos(2\varphi)$ component.

-The charge character of the supercurrent can be probed explicitly by studying the dc response of the rhombus to radio frequency (rf) radiation~\cite{Shapiro1963Jul, Wiedenmann2016Jan, Bocquillon2017Feb, Ueda2020Sep, Ciaccia2023Jun, Huang2023Jun}.
+The dominant Josephson harmonic that determines the charge character (2e versus 4e) of the supercurrent can be probed explicitly by studying the dc response of the rhombus to radio frequency (rf) radiation~\cite{Shapiro1963Jul, Wiedenmann2016Jan, Bocquillon2017Feb, Ueda2020Sep, Ciaccia2023Jun, Huang2023Jun}.
 The differential resistance, $dV/dI$, as a function of current bias, $I$, and rf power, $P$, measured at $f=1$ and rf frequency $\nu =4$~GHz in a balanced configuration displays well-defined Shapiro lobes with vanishing resistance, separated by $dV/dI$ peaks; see Fig.~\ref{f4}(a).
 The accompanying measurements of dc voltage, $V$, show Shapiro steps developing at multiples of $V=h\nu/2e$; see Appendix~\ref{appendix:measurements}.
-We find that plotting $dV/dI$ as a function of $P$ and $V$ parametrically is a good way to illustrate the nature of the charge character [Fig.~\ref{f4}(b)].
+We find that plotting $dV/dI$ as a function of $P$ and $V$ parametrically is a good way to illustrate the nature of the dominant charge character reflected in the Shapiro step heights [Fig.~\ref{f4}(b)].
 Specifically, the dips in $dV/dI$ appear at integer values of $h\nu/2e$, as expected for predominantly charge-$2e$ supercurrent at integer frustration~\cite{Wiedenmann2016Jan, Ueda2020Sep, Ciaccia2023Jun}.

 Repeating the measurement at $f=1/2$, we observe a higher number of the Shapiro lobes [Fig.~\ref{f4}(c)], with steps occurring at half-integer multiples of $h\nu/2e$~[Fig.~\ref{f4}(d)].
 The emergence of the intermediate Shapiro steps indicates a transition from a charge-$2e$ to charge-$4e$ dominated supercurrent at full frustration~\cite{Ciaccia2023Jun,Valentini2023Jun}.
 The frustration-driven transition can be clearly followed in a $dV/dI$ map as a function of $I$ and $B_\perp$ taken at a fixed rf excitation of \mbox{$P=-5$}~dBm [see Fig.~\ref{f4}(e)].
-The data shows the emergence of a robust half-integer Shapiro step (\mbox{$V=h\nu/4e$}) around $B_\perp=0.14$~mT, corresponding to $f=1/2$.
+The data shows the emergence of a clearly visible half-integer Shapiro step (\mbox{$V=h\nu/4e$}) around $B_\perp=0.14$~mT, corresponding to $f=1/2$.
+We note that the monotonous decrease in the size of the Shapiro lobes suggests a strong suppression of the $\cos(\varphi)$ harmonic and a dominating $\cos(2\varphi)$ harmonic.
+A finite $\cos(\varphi)$ term would instead result in an odd-even sequence of the size of the observed Shapiro lobes~\cite{Ueda2020Sep}, as observed for the case of imbalanced rhombus arms; see Appendix~\ref{appendix:RF_unb}.